ktravaglini/BIOC281/Classes/3/Tutorial 3 Instructions.md

 conda activate singlecell
 ```

-Install a missing dependency, louvain, for today's  scanpy notebook
+Install a missing dependency, louvain, for today's scanpy notebook and resolve a package conflict created by a new version of igraph (released between making the tutorials and the start of the class).
-Louvain is largely replaced by leiden these days.
-However, louvain may still be usefull to recreate plots for some of published data for comparison
 ```bash
 pip install louvain
 conda install -c conda-forge python-igraph=0.8.2 seaborn=0.10